unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 ### **Why no-retract?
 An anecdote**

-> In March 2016, Azer Koçulu unpublished more than 250 of his modules from NPM, which is a popular package manager used by Javascript projects to install dependencies, because he was asked to rename the module `Kik`, whose name is the same of an instant messaging app that wanted to publish a homonym module.
+> In March 2016, Azer Koçulu unpublished more than 250 of his modules from NPM, which is a popular package manager used by JavaScript projects to install dependencies, because he was asked to rename the module `Kik`, whose name is the same as that of an instant messaging app that wanted to publish a homonym module.
-Unfortunately, one of those dependencies was `left-pad`, a *11-line-long* Javascript module, used by *thousands* of projects.
-This brought breackages throughout many Javascript products (most notably Node and Babel).
+Unfortunately, one of those dependencies was `left-pad`, an *11-line-long* JavaScript module, used by *thousands* of projects.
+This brought breakages throughout many JavaScript products (most notably Node and Babel).
 NPM had to un-unpublish `left-pad`.

 ---